zchee/golang-wiki/gopls.md

 #### Emacs

 Use [lsp-mode](https://github.com/emacs-lsp/lsp-mode). gopls is built in now as a client, so no special config is necessary.
+You first must install gopls and put it somewhere in your PATH.
 Here is an example (assuming you are using [use-package](https://github.com/jwiegley/use-package)) to get you started:

 ```lisp
 (use-package lsp-mode